ARCHER2-HPC/archer2-docs/docs/user-guide/dev-environment.md

 Users should not, in general, invoke specific compilers at compile/link stages.
 In particular, `gcc`, which may default to `/usr/bin/gcc`, should not be used.
-The compiler wrappers `cc`, `CC`, and `ftn` should be used via the appropriate module.
-Other common MPI compiler wrappers e.g., `mpicc` should also be replaced by the relevant wrapper `cc` (`mpicc` etc are not available).
+The compiler wrappers `cc`, `CC`, and `ftn` should be used (with the underlying compiler type and version set by the module system).
+Other common MPI compiler wrappers e.g., `mpicc`, should also be replaced by the relevant wrapper, e.g. `cc` (commands such as `mpicc` are not available on ARCHER2).

 !!! important
     Always use the compiler wrappers `cc`, `CC`, and/or `ftn` and not a